francisbarton/boundr/README.md

 Services list.
-This schema is available as internal data in the package,and is updated periodically by the maintainer but may be slightly out of date. of the higher level area (or areas) or its ONS code.
-Multiple higher level areas can be submitted.
-If no higher level area is specified then boundaries or a lookup will be returned directly (without an intermediate lookup table being created).

-`return_table_info()` then finds the API query URL of a suitable lookup table - one that contains columns for both your lower and higher level areas.
-It does this by filtering `opengeo_schema`, which is a cached copy of the various datasets available from the Open Geography API Services list.
 This schema is available as internal data in the package,and is updated periodically by the maintainer but may be slightly out of date.

-`lookup()` then builds a lookup table (a tibble) based on all the areas you have said you are interested in.

-At the same time, `return_spatial_data()` will - if you have specified you want spatial boundaries data for your areas - retrieve the boundary data at your chosen resolution for your lower level areas.
-These will then be joined onto the lookup table and provided to you as an `sfc` tibble.
 `lookup()` then builds a lookup table (a tibble) based on all the areas you have said you are interested in.